 Training by certified pet dog trainer Debbie Lumley CPDT-KA.
 My training method is based on operant conditioning If you need help with your dog's bad behavior: biting, leash pulling, digging, excessive barking, nipping, not coming when called, rushing out the door, general bad manners, or lack of obedience , I can help you.
 I have a fenced in arena for my training where your dog learns the obedience commands and you are then instructed on how to give the verbal cues and hand signals.
-I conduct a free no obligation evaluation of the problem(s) you are having with your dog(s) and offer personalized training or behavior changes to fit your lifestyle as well as work with positive reinforcement during the learning process.
+I offer an evaluation of the problem(s) you are having with your dog(s) and then discuss your personalized training and or package.
+We all work with positive reinforcement primarily during the learning process.

 students at down-stay command!

 Call Debbie Lumley at 352.422.1123 or email for more information.

 Located between Dunnellon and

 Services Offered for Citrus County and Surrounding Areas:

 *Private Lessons *Basic Obedience Training *Advanced Off Leash Obedience

 * Refresher Obedience Training * New Puppy How 2's *Clicker Training

 Licensed and Bonded First Aid Certified

 First, you should understand that there are two components to "training" and they are frequently mixed.
 There is the kind of training that solves behavioral problems.
 There is also the kind of training that creates a command-response pattern.
 It is perfectly possible to have a dog that heels, sits, and stays perfectly and digs out all your marigolds.
 Conversely, you may have a dog that does not destroy things in your house nor jump up on people, but does not sit or heel.
 For purposes of clarity, I consider the former type of training as "behavior modification" and the latter type as "obedience training."